codepath/android_guides/Floating-Action-Buttons.md

 </FrameLayout>
 ```

 Note the addition of the `xmlns:fab` to the attributes of the root layout.
 The button should be placed in the bottom right corner of the screen.

+#### Attaching to List

 Next, we can optionally associate the FAB with a `ListView` or `RecyclerView` so the button will hide as the list is scrolled down and revealed as the list is scrolled up:

 ```java
 ListView listView = (ListView) findViewById(android.R.id.list);